-Join us now to find out why it’s not a good idea to use either the free VPN or the premium version if you want to feel safe in the Virtual Kingdom.
+Join us now to find out why it’s not a good idea to use either the free VPN or the premium version of Betternet if you want to feel safe online.

 Betternet not connecting